At least 14 dead in Papua New Guinea quake; ExxonMobil shuts LNG plant

 “Communications continue to be one of the most significant challenges,” the company said in an emailed statement.

-Its partner, Oil Search, said a review of all of its facilities and infrastructure would take at least a week.
+Its partner, Oil Search Ltd, said a review of all of its facilities and infrastructure would take at least a week, and an industry source told Reuters that the Exxon plant will likely be shut at least seven days.

-Miners Barrick Gold Corp and Ok Tedi Mining also reported some damage to infrastructure.
+Miners Barrick Gold Corp and Ok Tedi Mining also reported damage to infrastructure.

-The PNG LNG project is considered one of the world’s best performing LNG operations, having started exports in 2014 earlier than targeted, despite the challenges of drilling for gas and building a processing plant and pipeline in the remote jungle of PNG.
+The PNG LNG project is considered one of the world’s best-performing LNG operations, having started exports in 2014 ahead of schedule, despite the challenge of drilling for gas and building a plant and pipeline in the remote jungle of PNG.

-It has been producing at around 20 percent above its rated capacity of 6.9 million tonnes a year.
+The liquefaction plant has also been producing at around 20 percent above its rated capacity of 6.9 million tonnes a year.

-ExxonMobil said it had shut the two LNG processing units, or trains, at the plant on the coast near Port Moresby after earlier shutting its Hides gas conditioning plant and Hides production pads in Hela province in the highlands region.
+ExxonMobil said it shut the two LNG processing units, or trains, at its site on the coast near Port Moresby after earlier shutting its Hides gas conditioning plant and Hides production pads in Hela province in the highlands region.

 Gas is processed at Hides and transported along a 700 km (435 miles) line that feeds the PNG LNG plant, whose main customers are in Japan, China and Taiwan.

-Traders said the impact on the LNG market would depend on the duration of the shutdown, but noted that spot prices have fallen recently as North Asia is coming out of the period of heavy winter gas demand.
+Traders said the impact on the LNG market would depend on the duration of the shutdown, but noted that spot prices have recently fallen from more than $10 per million British thermal units (mmBtu) as North Asia is coming out of the period of heavy winter gas demand.

-“The global LNG market is likely to respond immediately as the buyers need to seek alternative sources,” said Boseok Jin, a research analyst at IHS Markit.
+“The global LNG market is likely to respond immediately as the buyers need to seek alternative sources,” said Boseok Jin, a research analyst at HIS Markit.

 The mine is co-owned by Barrick and China’s Zijin Mining.